Media and Information

 Media and Information at the University of Amsterdam offers you:

-- A cutting-edge, tailor-made programme that combines a broad overview of the most recent developments in the field, while offering students the freedom to choose their own area of specialisation.
+- A cutting-edge, tailor-made programme that combines the most recent developments in the field, while offering students the freedom to choose their own area of specialisation.

 - Strong ties with the thriving Amsterdam community of new media companies, digital art institutions, creative industries, game and app developers, archives, and museums.